myr-account/44-563-Sec-02-6-VueJs/README.md

 If you are an experienced frontend developer and want to know how Vue compares to other libraries/frameworks, check out the Comparison with Other Frameworks.

 Vue Js is used to create single page applications.
-It reuses components and runs on the browser.
-It uses  JSX syntax.
+It reuse components and runs on the browser.
+It uses a JSX syntax.

 ## Readme edited by bharat reddy